Aagenaes Syndrome

 Who gets Aagenaes Syndrome?
 (Age and Sex Distribution)

-• Both males and females may be affected
+• Both males and females are equally affected by this autosomal recessive genetic condition.

 What are the Risk Factors for Aagenaes Syndrome?
 (Predisposing Factors)